andrew/ultimate-awesome/README.md

 - [awesome-chroma](https://github.com/chroma-sdk/awesome-chroma) - A curated collection of Chroma SDK apps, libraries and resources.
 - [awesome-berachain-validators](https://github.com/chuck-bear/awesome-berachain-validators) - Collection of Berachain validators resources.
 - [awesome-advent](https://github.com/cmpscabral/awesome-advent) - A curated list of advent articles.
+- [fucking-awesome-docker](https://github.com/correia-jpv/fucking-awesome-docker) - 🐳 A curated list of Docker resources and projects.
+With repository stars⭐ and forks🍴.
+- [fucking-awesome-raspberry-pi](https://github.com/correia-jpv/fucking-awesome-raspberry-pi) - CC0 📝 A curated list of awesome Raspberry Pi tools, projects, images and resources. 😎 Awesome lists about all kinds of interesting topics.
+With repository stars⭐ and forks🍴.
 - [awesome-2048-and-beyond](https://github.com/cstrap/awesome-2048-and-beyond) - Waste at least 8 hours of your life. then **multiply** it. ;-).
 - [awesome-machine-learning-engineering](https://github.com/d18s/awesome-machine-learning-engineering) - A curated list of articles, papers and tools for managing the building and deploying of machine learning models, aka machine learning engineering.
 - [Awesome-HTML-Book-Course-HyperText-Markup-Language-HTML](https://github.com/Ditectrev/Awesome-HTML-Book-Course-HyperText-Markup-Language-HTML) - ⭐ Awesome HTML Book & Course with interactive CodeSandboxes.
 Learn HTML online with pleasure.